AdamKyle/flare/resources/info/time-gates/section-1.md

 > ### ATTN!
 >
 > There is no item you can buy to get around timers.
-There are SOME quest items and other items you can gain, by playing the game only, that will shorten the length of a timer by
-> a small percentage.
-You will always have a timer for a corresponding action.
+>
+> Should you manage to do too many actions in a short amount of time you will be globally timed out and see a modal that will not
+> disappear, even if you, log out and back in.
+>
+> Global timeouts last for two minutes and refresh your screen when they are over.